security-force-monitor/sfm-research-handbook-old/README.md

 * [Methodology](/methodology/methodology.md): Security Force Monitor has a four phase approach to researching a country's security forces.
 This section outlines our process.
 * [Data Model](/datamodel/README.md): this section describes the way that Security Force Monitor structures the data it collects, outlines the main entities in use \(`persons`,`organizations` and `events`\) and details how each field is used.
-* [Prototype User Guide](/userguide/README.md): Security Force Monitor has developed a prototype web application to publish and visualize its complex data.
-This user guide provides basic information about the main features of the prototype, including its maps, charts, dossiers and search capabilities.

 The Research Handbook is a work-in-progress, and is updated during the course of the work of Security Force Monitor.